 - Improving overall job satisfaction and morale within your team.

 Showing your candidates that you’re willing to promote and move them into roles that will help further their careers demonstrates your commitment to them and their goals.
-It also means that you fill your vacancies with highly qualified and pre-screened candidates.
+It also means that you fill your vacancies with qualified and pre-screened candidates.

-Some issues to consider with internal recruitment sources, however, is the potential tendency toward confirmation bias.
+Another issue to consider with internal recruitment sources, however, is the potential tendency toward confirmation bias.
 Or, simply put, fewer outside voices introduced into your company to shake things up and move the dial.
 It’s always a good idea to take a hard look at the requirements for each job vacancy you have and, together with the hiring manager, determine if an internal or external candidate is the ideal solution.

-3 types of internal recruitment sources
+Examples of internal sources of recruitment

-- Promotions.
-Vacancies can be filled by promoting your most skilled employees into more senior roles.
+- Vacancies can be filled by promoting your most skilled employees into more senior roles.
 This is a great way to motivate employees, reduce turnover, and show a commitment to career growth.

 - Employee referrals.
 Encourage your employees to refer family, friends or former co-workers who they think would be perfect for your vacant positions.
 This helps find qualified and vetted candidates who often have a higher likelihood to fit seamlessly into your team and culture.

 Internal sources of recruitment are a fantastic way to harness the best assets you already have at your disposal: your employees.
-Couple these internal sources with external ones and you’ve got yourself a robust and well-rounded recruitment strategy.
+Couple these internal sources with external ones, and you’ve got yourself a robust and well-rounded recruitment strategy.

 What are external sources of recruitment?